splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 A table of current teams appears in the main panel.

 #.
-In the search bar, type the name of the user and ensure that :guilabel:`Users` is selected.
+In the search bar, enter the name of the user and ensure that :guilabel:`Users` is selected.
 You can search by the user's name or email address.